blackhistorymonthbelgium/black-history-month-belgium/src/pages/agenda/2022-jollofcompetition-fr.md

 title: JOLLOF COMPETITION & AFRICAN GAME NIGHT
 slug: jollofcompetition
 date: 2022-02-15T16:35:39.507Z
+description: >-
-description: o you also think back with such warmth to the games you played while growing up?
+  Do you also think back with such warmth to the games you played while growing up?
 Do you remember the bonding with fellow players and the joy after victory?
 featuredpost: true
 featuredimage: /img/templateevent.jpeg
 tags: